Joshua-1248/Alien-V.S.-Predator-Atari-Jaguar-C-Decompilation/README.md

-> **FINAL ROUTINE-AUDIT STATUS (2026-08-23):** RE #6 completed the strengthened routine-by-routine closure audit that superseded the earlier module-level v1.0.0/v1.0.1 completion wording.
-See `STATUS.md`, `RELEASE_STATUS.md`, and `docs/ROUTINE_ALIAS_AUDIT.md` for the exact claim boundary and validation record.

 # Alien vs Predator (Atari Jaguar) — C Decompilation

 Readable high-level C reconstruction of the ordinary Motorola 68000 portion of **Alien vs Predator** for the Atari Jaguar.